-Winter 2018 Martial Arts, Mind-Body/Health, and Life Sciences Classes: Winter 2018 martial arts, mind-body/health, and life sciences class schedules for January 6 through April 7 are updated on our 'Classes' page.
-We are also available starting on January 6 for private sessions in New Market, Maryland, and for weekly/bi-monthly/monthly classes for your group at your site.
+Spring-Summer 2018 Martial Arts, Mind-Body/Health, and Life Sciences Classes: Spring-Summer 2018 martial arts, mind-body/health, and life sciences class schedules for April 21 through August 25 are updated on our 'Classes' page.
+We are also available starting on April 21 for private sessions in New Market, Maryland, and for weekly/bi-monthly/monthly classes for your group at your site.

 See our 'Classes' page for a calendar summary and for detailed course descriptions.
 Our offerings are novel and substantive and are especially geared for the discriminating student.
 So please look us over closely and feel free to contact us by e-mail about our programs and classes and learning environment.
 As is our policy, we do not require exhorbitant membership fees or pre-paid semester fees for our regular classes.
 Attend the classes that you can, when you can, and pay class tuitions only when you can attend.
 This semester, regular classes offered are open to all, unless indicated otherwise, or unless contraindicated for physical or health reasons.

 Inquire about ATT membership in its Internal Martial Arts school, Zong Yin Tang Nei Jia Quan (Hall of the Lineage Seal for Internal Family Boxing).
 We can also let you know more about private individual or group class topics and tuitions that we offer.

 Plans and Activities in Martial Arts Education

 Internal Arts Programs (Zong Yin Tang/ZYT): We have continued to expand our involvement in martial arts educational projects through ATT both locally and elsewhere.
 Please note that the ATT internal arts school (ZYT) is distinct and separate from our extension programs and collaborations that we have developed with other groups that wish to feature internal arts along with their other martial arts.